EngDial/Greenhouse/README.md

 The AM2320 is used to measure temperature and relative humidity.
 It is connected to the I2C bus and is powered by 5 volts.
 ![AM2320](https://github.com/EngDial/Greenhouse/blob/master/AM2320.jpg)

 Sensors DS18B20 in hermetic design are used to control air and soil temperature.
+It is connected to a single-wire bus and is powered from 5 volts.
 ![DS18B20_H](https://github.com/EngDial/Greenhouse/blob/master/DS18B20_H.jpg)